jhold94/rpi-dnp3-gpio/README.md

-# ts-dnp3
+# ts-dnp3-modbus

-DNP3 outstation implementation mapped to TS-7680's GPIO and Analog Input pins
+DNP3 outstation implementation mapped to TS-7680's GPIO and Analog Input pins with the ability to add a Modbus TCP/IP compatible device

 # prerequisites